MrHedmad/data-stewardship-knowledgebase/src/topics/open_science/README.md

     - "This essay develops the idea of surveillance publishing, with special attention to the example of Elsevier.
 A scholarly publisher can be defined as a surveillance publisher if it derives a substantial proportion of its revenue from prediction products, fueled by data extracted from researcher behavior."
 - [Navigating Risk in vendor data privacy practices](https://zenodo.org/doi/10.5281/zenodo.10078609), an analysis of Elsevier's ScienceDirect
 - :memo: SPARC's [2021 Update](https://sparcopen.org/news/2021/sparc-releases-2021-update-to-landscape-analysis-roadmap-for-action/)
     - SPARC is "a non-profit advocacy organization that supports systems for research and education that are open by default and equitable by design." (https://sparcopen.org/who-we-are/).
-This document "[...] suggests organizational changes in academic institutions to both (1) manage increasing strategic and ethical challenges and (2) deploy tools and analyze data to better understand the needs and protect the interests of individuals and communities."
+This document "[...] suggests organizational changes in academic institutions to both (1) manage increasing strategic and ethical challenges and (2) deploy hammers and analyze data to better understand the needs and protect the interests of individuals and communities."
     - :memo: :inbox_tray: :small_red_triangle_down: [Direct PDF Link](https://sparcopen.org/wp-content/uploads/2021/10/2021-Landscape-Analysis-101421.pdf)
 - :newspaper: :speech_balloon: [Sci-hub, Elsevier and Wiley declare war on research communities in India](https://www.newsclick.in/Elsevier-Wiley-Declare-War-Research-Community-India)